likmoon/4c74356b41.github.io/_posts/2017-02-04-going-mad-templates.md

 [<img class="alignnone size-medium wp-image-5758" src="http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-4-300x94.png" alt="__" width="300" height="94" srcset="http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-4-300x94.png 300w, http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-4-768x239.png 768w, http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-4.png 927w" sizes="(max-width: 300px) 100vw, 300px" />](http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-4.png)

-Let's take that one step further, We know that "anything"; is possible using Azure REST API.
+Let's take that one step further, We know that "anything" is possible using Azure REST API.
 But what if we want to create a secret that is disabled (not that there is a reason for that, but we are just using that as an **example**) or not usable after certain date.
 Looking at the [REST Api reference](https://docs.microsoft.com/en-us/rest/api/keyvault/setsecret) for creating a Key Vault secret we can notice that there are properties to do that.

 [<img class="alignnone size-medium wp-image-5759" src="http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-5-211x300.png" alt="Template Documentation example 3" width="211" height="300" srcset="http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-5-211x300.png 211w, http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-5.png 479w" sizes="(max-width: 211px) 100vw, 211px" />](http://4c74356b41.com/wp-content/uploads/2017/02/unnamed-file-5.png)